t9md/atom-vocabuilder/README.md

 ```

 Then you invoke `vocabuilder:toggle-auto-search`.
-From now, each time you move cursor on this editor, vocabuilder automatically search `head-word` in different app.
+From now, each time you move cursor on this editor, vocabuilder automatically search `head-word` in different ap
 What is `head-word`?
 It's very first word on current line.
 So, when your cursor is first line, `head-word` is `abate`.
 Because search is done for `head-word`, you can place cursor loosely.